everit-org/json-schema/README.md

         .registerSchemaByURI(new URI("urn:uuid:a773c7a2-1a13-4f6a-a70d-694befe0ce63"), aJSONObject)
         .registerSchemaByURI(new URI("http://example.org"), otherJSONObject)
         .schemaJson(jsonSchema)
-        .resolutionScope("classpath://my/schemas/directory/") // setting the default resolution scope .build();
+        .resolutionScope("classpath://my/schemas/directory/")
+        .build();
 ```

 Notes:
  * the passed schema object must be a `JSONObject` or a `Boolean` (the formal parameter type is `Object` only because
- these two don't have any common superclass).
+ these two don't have any other common superclass).
- * if you want you can pass a URL with HTTP protocol, it is still a valid URI.
+ * if you want, you can pass a URL with HTTP protocol, it is still a valid URI.
 Since in this case you pre-assigned a schema
- to an URI, there will be no network call made.
+ to a URI, there will be no network call made.
 This can be a caching strategy (though defining your own `SchemaClient`
- implementation works too)
+ implementation works too, or you can even utilize the extensible [protocol handling](https://stackoverflow.com/questions/26363573/registering-and-using-a-custom-java-net-url-protocol) of the `java.net` package)